-There are many conditions that people use medical marijuana for in Maryland.
-One condition that many people seem interested in Maryland medical marijuana for is bipolar depression.
+There are many conditions that people use medical marijuana for in Maryland or Delaware.
+One condition that many people seem interested in Maryland or Delaware medical marijuana for is bipolar depression.
 Medical cannabis can help reduce pain, inflammation, anxiety, help with sleep, and more.
-This is the reason that the state of Maryland legalized it for medical use.
+This is the reason that the states of Maryland and Delaware legalized it for medical use.

-If you live in Maryland and are considering getting your Maryland medical marijuana card, we can help!
+If you live in Maryland or Delaware and are considering getting your Maryland or Delaware medical marijuana card, we can help!
 Schedule a consultation today to get started in your medical card certification process.

 What is Bipolar Depression?

 Bipolar disorder, formerly called manic depression, is a mental health condition that causes extreme mood swings that include emotional highs (mania or hypomania) and lows (depression).

 When you become depressed, you may feel sad or hopeless and lose interest or pleasure in most activities.
 When your mood shifts to mania or hypomania (less extreme than mania), you may feel euphoric, full of energy or unusually irritable.
 These mood swings can affect sleep, energy, activity, judgment, behavior, and the ability to think clearly.

 Episodes of mood swings may occur rarely or multiple times a year.
 While most people will experience some emotional symptoms between episodes, some may not experience any.